Showing posts with label Driving - Racers. Show all posts

 Old school aesthetics

-Test Drive has some nice characteristics - that are hilarious - like the grey fella driving his truck.
-How about the handless steering wheel or the slo-mo effect as your windscreen breaks up after a crash - it's almost worth slamming into an oncoming vehicle just to see it!
-Yep, I think that the graphics are nice considering the age of this famous racer.
-I like the dashboards the most with the Corvette being my favourite.
-However, all cars feature equally superb graphics.
+Test Drive runs at a nice framerate and has some funny characteristics, like the grey fella driving his truck.
+How about the steering wheel without hands?
+Or the slo-mo effect as your windscreen breaks up after a crash - it's almost worth slamming into an oncoming vehicle just to see that.
+Also, the dashboards are superb, with the Corvette being my favourite, but all cars feature equally great graphics.

-Musically, this is nice with lots of jingles and cute tunes during the menus and screens when filling up with fuel.
-The sound effects of the car aren't the best; it's all buzzy compared to other oldies like Turbo Cup.
-Bit of a shame.
+Musically very nice with lots of jingles and tunes during the menus and screens when filling up with fuel.
+The car's sound effects aren't the best; it's all buzzy compared to other oldies like Turbo Cup.
+Shame.

 I love how the game looks, even if the cars sound like a bee trapped inside a drum.
 Screenshot time...